Friday, July 6, 2012

 We mangled several languages, speaking a combination of French, Spanish, and English with the odd word of Italian tossed in the mix for that truly continental sound.

 We ate delicious food, but missed the 'heat' - the spice of Mexican foods.
-Apparently our palates have adjusted to Mexican food better than we thought.
+Apparently, our palates have adjusted to Mexican food better than we thought.

 Spaghetti and Mussels in Italy

-We drank different wines and beers, enjoying Belgium beers and French wines a bit more than German beers and Italian wines.
+We drank different wines and beers, enjoying Belgian beers and French wines a bit more than German beers and Italian wines.
+We dealt with crowded underground transit systems, high-speed trains, city buses and commuter boats.
+And the crowds.

 Line-ups to see museums.
 Line-ups to get on the trains.
 Line-ups everywhere!